 - quality assurance lays emphasis on the customer, however, quality control lays emphasis on standards.

 - Quality Assurance keeps focusing on process, whereas the product is the main focus of Quality control.

 - Quality Assurance protects the product from defects while Quality Control detects and sort out the defects in the product.

-- In quality assurance quality is created at the designing phase.
+- In quality assurance, quality is created during the designing phase.
 On the contrary, in quality control, quality is created at the control stage.

 - Quality Assurance is a staff function, which is not in the case of Quality Control.

 - Quality Assurance is a preventive action, but Quality Control is a corrective measure.